 FAQs

-• Read the sponsor's solicitation and research the sponsor.
+• Read the solicitation and research the sponsor.
 What is the sponsor's mission?
 What and who does it aim to fund?
 Make sure you are eligible to be considered.
 Align your proposal with the program goals and priorities.
-Do not recycle internal proposals from different competitions - reviewers can tell and will comment on it.
+Don't simply recycle internal proposals from different competitions - be thoughtful and specific to the funding opportunity.

 • Read and adhere to all the internal submission requirements, including content and page limits.
 Proofread and check for typos.

-• If a letter of nomination is required for the internal submission, it should be specific to the program.
+• If a letter of nomination is required for the internal submission, it should be specific to the funding opportunity/program.

 The Cornell Research Advisory Committee (RAC) has developed recommendations for Chairs writing nomination letters for internal competitions for external funding.
 These can be downloaded as a pdf file: Tips for writing letters of nominations (a Cornell netID login is required for access).